Figma vs. Sketch vs. Adobe XD: Which Design Tool Is Better?

 What is Figma?

-Figma is a cloud-based vector graphics and prototyping tool used for a range of graphic design tasks.
+Figma is a cloud-based vector graphics and prototyping tool used for a range of graphic design tasks, including designs for websites, mobile apps, and other digital experiences.
 Since its release in 2016, it has become a popular option for UI designers thanks to the fact that it works directly in a browser.
 You can access your projects from any computer and platform without having to install software or purchase multiple licenses.
+In addition, you can collaborate with other project stakeholders to make decisions on how a design project should move forward.

 What is Sketch?

 Sketch, a desktop vector graphics editor for MacOS released in 2010, has been the go-to choice for many UI and UX designers.
-Sketch is geared toward digital design, so it isn’t weighed down with any print design features.
-Work on your projects on the native MacOS app, then collaborate online with a synced web app.
+Sketch presents itself as an easy-to-use app with no steep learning curve.
+It's geared toward digital design, so it isn’t weighed down with any print design features.
+You can work offline on your projects on the native MacOS app, and then collaborate online with a synced web app.

 What is Adobe XD?